neomukul/VectorDB_RAG/README.md

 Pinecone Vector Database for semantic search
 Hugging Face Embeddings to convert text into vectors Small LLMs (1B–2B models) that run on CPU, so anyone can practice without a GPU

+# app2.py
+A streamlit UI application to check the functionality of different local models. option to select multiple local models and different temperature settings. display retrieved context so we can check/compare the model temperature.

 # Features
 Load documents (e.g., PDF, text)
 Create a Pinecone vector index